Content Delivery Options

 Does Dynamic Delivery support BYO CDN publishers?

 Dynamic Delivery allows publishers to take advantage of their own CDN relationships, however, all video assets must be managed by the Brightcove Origin.
-Please contact your account manager for more information.
+Please contact your Customer Success Manager for more information.

 The final choice is remote assets.
 In this case, you may already have your video files stored on your CDN and you do not want to use the Beacon uploading tools at all to add new content.
 You can use either the Beacon Media module, the Dynamic Ingest API, or the CMS API to create videos in your Beacon account that point to the underlying video assets stored remotely by your CDN provider.